Octopus: Embodied Vision-Language Programmer from Environmental Feedback: OctoGibson

 \subsection{OctoGibson Dataset}

-\paragraph{Statistic results of OctoGibson Training Dataset} The OctoGibson training dataset comprises 476 tasks, further subdivided into 3,776 instructional subtasks.
+The OctoGibson training dataset comprises 476 tasks, further subdivided into 3,776 instructional subtasks.
 Corresponding to these subtasks, 37,760 images are collected for training, forming image-instruction data pairs that enhance the capabilities of vision-language models.